GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js Texture Viewer

+- Supporting the following image formats:
-- Supporting PNG, APNG, JPG, JPEG, JFIF, PJPEG, PJP, BMP, DIB, GIF, TIF, TIFF, WEBP, TGA, SVG, DDS, KTX, KTX2, EXR, HDR, BASIS and Lottie JSON texture files as well as MP4 / WEBM / OGV video files and M4A / M4B / OGG audio files
+  - PNG, APNG, JPG, JPEG, JFIF, PJPEG, PJP, BMP, DIB, GIF, PCX, TIF, TIFF
+  - WEBP, TGA, SVG, DDS, KTX, KTX2, EXR, HDR, BASIS and Lottie JSON
+  - Also supported are: MP4 / WEBM / OGV video files and M4A / M4B / OGG audio files
 - It is using [gainmap-js](https://github.com/MONOGRID/gainmap-js) encoder and decoder:
   - Support loading a single JPEG file with integrated gainmaps
   - Support loading EXR and HDR files which will be encoded on-the-fly into a single JPEG file with integrated gainmaps